Skip to main content

 Link copied!

-The fields shown on a content form, depend on the item's content type.
-For example, the content form for a blog type item may be text based, whereas a landing page type may have a collection of images.
+The fields that are displayed, depend on the item's content type.
+For example, the content for a blog type item may be text based, whereas a landing page type may have a collection of images.
 The content types available to you, are set up by your developers.

 Developer note